School choice with independent versus consolidated districts: Posterior distributions

 \subsubsection{Conditional distribution of utility and valuation parameters}

-We assume a vague prior for the structural parameters $\beta$ and $\gamma$ which, together with the assumption that the error terms have unit variance, implies that the posteriors of $\beta$ and $\gamma$ follow a normal distribution \citep[p.120]{Lancaster2004}.
+We assume a flat prior for the structural parameters $\beta$ and $\gamma$ which, together with the assumption that the error terms have unit variance, implies that the posteriors of $\beta$ and $\gamma$ follow a normal distribution.\footnote{A flat, uninformative, or vague prior assumes that the density is constant on the entire parameter space.
+As the parameter space is unbounded, the prior is ``improper'' because it does not integrate to any positive constant.
+Nonetheless, the posterior density of a linear model is well defined even though the prior is improper \citep[p.120]{Lancaster2004}.}.
 Also, we note that the scale and the location of the utilities and valuations are not identified, as in any discrete choice model.
 Our assumption that the idiosyncratic errors have unit variance pins down the scale of utility, and the assumption that these errors are zero in expectation pins down the location of utilities.
 Hence the component conditional distribution of the utility parameter is given by

 for $b=(\mathbf{X}'\mathbf{X})^{-1} \mathbf{X}' \mathbf{U}$, and similarly, the conditional component for the priority parameter $\gamma$ reads

 for $g=(\mathbf{W}'\mathbf{W})^{-1} \mathbf{W}' \mathbf{V}$.